 Box Spring Replacement: having a solid support is so important for your sleep.
-If you’ve got an old, tired box spring, it could be interfering with your slumber, no matter what mattress you are using.
-Saggy box spring = saggy mattress.
+If you’ve got an old, tired box spring, it will be affecting the performance of your mattress, no matter how new or how fancy it is.
+There’s no way around it: saggy box spring = saggy mattress!

 Do You Need To Replace A Box Spring?

 Yes, you do.
 It doesn’t just last forever, and you can’t expect it to.
 You can either replace your box spring with another box spring, or another type of mattress support.

 A traditional box spring unit has coiled springs inside it.
 After years of use, these coils break down, and can no longer give you and your mattress the support you deserve.
 A strong foundation is absolutely critical for your sleep so as soon as your box spring is showing signs of giving up, you should replace it.